FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Type: ScanRateUnits
   - Description: The scan rate unit of the measurement
 - start_potential
-  - Type: PotentialUnits
+  - Type: float
   - Description: The starting value of the potential
 - stop_potential
-  - Type: PotentialUnits
+  - Type: float
   - Description: The stop value of the potential
 - potential_lower_limit
-  - Type: PotentialUnits
+  - Type: float
   - Description: The lower limit of the potential
 - potential_upper_limit
-  - Type: PotentialUnits
+  - Type: float
   - Description: The upper limit of the potential
 - change_potential
   - Type: ChangePotential